IBL-bioinfo/sync-with-rclone/README.md

 - The `-y` option is now supported to skip confirmation prompts.

 **Version 2.3 changes:**
-- Git repository is processed in a better way
+- Git repository is processed in a better way, example given above
     - now recording
         - Date and time of pushing to cloud
         - All remote URLs